-In 1931, the Canadian government took over full control of the Ottawa branch of the Royal Mint, renaming it the Royal Canadian Mint and bringing it under the authority of the Minister of Finance.
+In 1931, the Canadian government took full control of the Ottawa branch of the Royal Mint, renaming it the Royal Canadian Mint and bringing it under the authority of the Minister of Finance.
 The British government accordingly repealed the status of the Mint as a branch of the Royal Mint.

 Bank of Canada and the Modern Day Canadian Dollar

-During the Great Depression in Canada, pressure grew on the federal government to take greater control over the economy, including monetary policy.
+During the Great Depression in Canada, pressure grew on the federal government to take greater control over the economy, including the monetary policy.

-On the first day of operation, the Bank issued its first series of notes.
+On the first day of operation, the bank issued its first series of notes.
 There were ten notes in the 1935 series, primarily featuring members of the British Royal Family.
 The previous notes issued by the Minister of Finance were rapidly withdrawn from circulation.

 Current Note Breakdown